docusign/code-examples-bash/README.md

    [Source.](./examples/Rooms/eg006CreateAnExternalFormFillSessionController.sh)

 ### Click API:
-1. **Create a clickwrap.**
+1. **Create a Clickwrap.**
    [Source.](./examples/Click/eg001CreateClickwraps.sh)
-   This example demonstrates how to use DocuSign Click to create a clickwrap that you can embed in your website or app.
+   Demonstrates how to create a clickwrap that you can embed in your website or app.
-1. **Activate a clickwrap.**
+1. **Activate a Clickwrap.**
    [Source.](./examples/Click/eg002ActivateClickwrap.sh)
-   This example demonstrates how to use DocuSign Click to activate a new clickwrap that you have already created.
-   By default, new clickwraps are inactive.
-You must activate your clickwrap before you can use it.
+   Demonstrates how to activate a new Clickwrap.
+By default, new Clickwraps are inactive.
+You must activate your Clickwrap before you can use it.
-1. **Test a clickwrap.**
+1. **Test a Clickwrap.**
    [Source.](./examples/Click/eg003TestClickwrap.sh)
-   Before you embed a clickwrap in your website or app, you should preview it to make sure it appears and behaves the way you want.
+   Before you embed a Clickwrap in your website or app, you should preview it to make sure it appears and behaves the way you want.
-   However, the web page in which you test your clickwrap cannot be a local file that you open in a browser.
+   However, the web page in which you test your Clickwrap cannot be a local file that you open in a browser.
 The page must be hosted on a web server.
-The DocuSign Clickwrap Tester takes care of this for you, making it easy to preview the behavior and appearance of your clickwrap.
+The DocuSign Clickwrap Tester takes care of this for you, making it easy to preview the behavior and appearance of your Clickwrap.
    **Note: To follow this step, you must have an active clickwrap.**
-1. **Embed a clickwrap.**
+1. **Embed a Clickwrap.**
    [Source.](./examples/Click/eg004EmbedClickwrap.sh)
-   This example demonstrates how to use DocuSign Click to embed an existing clickwrap in your website.
+   Demonstrates how to embed an existing Clickwrap in your website.
-1. **Create a new clickwrap version.**
+1. **Create a new Clickwrap version.**
    [Source.](./examples/Click/eg005CreateNewClickwrapVersion.sh)
-   This example demonstrates how to use the Click API to create a new version of a clickwrap.
+   Demonstrates how to use the Click API to create a new version of a Clickwrap.
-1. **Get a list of clickwraps.**
+1. **Get a list of Clickwraps.**
    [Source.](./examples/Click/eg006GetListOfClickwraps.sh)
-   This example demonstrates how to use the Click API to get a list of clickwraps associated with a specific DocuSign user.
+   Demonstrates how to get a list of Clickwraps associated with a specific DocuSign user.
-1. **Get clickwrap responses.**
+1. **Get Clickwrap responses.**
    [Source.](./examples/Click/eg007GetClickwrapResponses.sh)
-   This example demonstrates how to use the Click API to get user responses to your clickwrap agreements.
+   Demonstrates how to get user responses to your Clickwrap agreements.

 ## Installation
 **Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, these steps were done for you and can be skipped.**